RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## The Magic Moment

-I was really influenced by a [talk on YouTube by Alex Schultz](https://youtu.be/URiIsrdplbo?t=719) a few years ago, particularly the idea of a product's **magic moment** when things click for the user.
-For example, for Facebook, the magic moment is seeing friends on Facebook and being able to follow how their lives progress.
-A core product goal is to get new users to that moment ASAP so they see the key product valye.
+A few years ago, I was really influenced by a [talk on YouTube by Alex Schultz](https://youtu.be/URiIsrdplbo?t=719).
+He talks about the idea of a product's **magic moment** -- the moment when things click for the user.
+For example, on Facebook, the magic moment is seeing friends following how their lives progress.
+A core product goal is to get new users to that moment ASAP so they understand the key product value.

-I knew I had to do something similar after the induction for my game.
-The key thing I needed to achieve was getting my friends to buy into the "New World" and leave the real world behind.
-The New World had to be exciting and unpredictable, but I needed my friends to commit...
-(See the Hero's Journey).
+I needed a magic moment after the induction for my game.
+My friends needed to buy into the "New World" and leave the real world behind.
+This is a key structural moment in the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey), when the hero leaves the ordinary world behind.
+I needed to make my friends cross the first threshold themselves!

-My tactic was to use "video calls" from celebrities through the Telegram app to the players.
-The basic formula was, the player would receive an incoming call (a video), and it would be a celebrity congratulating them on their new job at Kobashi and wishing them a happy 2027.
-This not only achieved a holy shit moment, but it clearly tied that experience to the game and the New World through the context of the messages.
-To achieve this, I used Cameo and a bit of video editing.
+My device was to use video calls to the players from celebrities through the Telegram app.
+The player would receive an incoming call - a video - and it would be a celebrity congratulating them on their new job at Kobashi and wishing them a happy 2027.
+This not only achievied a holy shit moment, but it tied that experience to the game and the New World with the context of the message.
+It was the trigger to leave the old world behind...and the trigger to get fully engaged with the game.

-This was the most expensive bit of the whole project, but friends loved it, and it really got them engaged going forward - so objective achieved!
+The means to achieving this were Cameo and some video editing.
+This was the most expensive bit of the project, but my friends *loved* it, and it really got them engaged going forward - so objective achieved!
 You can view some of the "video calls" below, staring Lindsay Lohan, Steve Wozniak, Chris Diamantopoulos (Russ Hanneman from HBO's Silicon Valley), Tony Hawk, and Christopher Lloyd (Doc Brown from Back to the Future).

 <br />